 Analytics

-By February 23, 2023March 1st, 2023No Comments6 min read
+By February 23, 2023January 4th, 2024No Comments6 min read

 It is quite common to run Google Search Ads campaigns (also called, Search Engine Marketing, or SEM for short) for your apps, but using deep links as the final URL can often result in a violation of SEM advertising policies.
 A common solution for this is to use a website as a gateway for users, guiding them towards downloading the app through clear call-to-action (CTA) buttons when accessing the website via a mobile device.
+AppsFlyers makes tracking easier for you to track and guide your user, increasing the number of downloads for your app.

-This is where AppsFlyer’s Smart Script comes into play, to help track this journey from the web (the landing page) to the app!
 In this article, we will provide our use case and implementation of this powerful tool.
 We’ll also share tips on how to properly check your implementation to ensure accuracy of implementation.

 A decent amount of experience is needed!
 If you already have background knowledge of OneLink and app tracking, that will help.
 Coding experience is not required but you will have to be comfortable with copy-pasting and adjusting code.